-Snowfall values are manually measured at 8am and updated by 9am on days with snowfall.
+Snowfall values are manually measured at 8am PST and updated by 9am PST on days with snowfall.
 Daily precipitation is recorded at midnight.

 Snow Water Equivalent (SWE) is the amount of water that can be obtained from the snowpack.

-Snowfall values are manually measured at 8am and updated by 9am on days with snowfall.
+Snowfall values are manually measured at 8am PST and updated by 9am PST on days with snowfall.
 Daily precipitation is recorded at midnight.

 Snow Water Equivalent (SWE) is the amount of water that can be obtained from the snowpack.

 Data used on this page is continually updated from the National Weather Service's National Operational Hydrologic Remote Sensing Center (NOHRSC).
-Loading may take a few moments as a result.

 Data Citation: National Operational Hydrologic Remote Sensing Center.
 2004.
 Snow Data Assimilation System (SNODAS) data products at NSIDC.
 Boulder, CO: National Snow and Ice Data Center.
 Digital media.